hafiz26kh/hafiz26kh/README.md

 # Hi there! 👋

-I'm Hafiz Khanil, a Mechanical Engineer with a passion for the energy industry, particularly in oil & gas and renewable energy sectors.
+I'm Hafiz, a Mechanical Engineer with a passion for the energy industry, particularly in oil & gas and renewable energy sectors.
 Welcome to my GitHub profile!

 ### About Me